Everything you need to know about Drawn to Death.

 Drawn to Death is an upcoming free-to-play third person shooter that is set to launch exclusively on the PS4 sometime in 2015.
 The game is being developed by David Jaffe’s studio The Bartlet Jones Supernatural Detective Agency and Sony San Diego.
 The game is said to be four-player multiplayer in an arena shooter type setting.
 Set inside a kid’s notebook, this has led to the art style of the game having the appearance of sketches.
 This layout has also led to those sketches being rather odd looking at times and even featuring characters such as a chainsaw wielding teddy bear.

 David Jaffe has a history of making some rather interesting titles in the console world.
 The developer is probably best known for his work in the Twisted Metal series.
-He was also the game director for the original God of War and the creative director for God of War 2.
 He’s also worked on Kinetica and Calling All Cars!

 Drawn to Death has been in development since early 2013.
 The game was announced that the PlayStation Experience keynote opening ceremony on December 6, 2014.
 This title is David Jaffe’s first project with the relatively young studio known as The Bartlet Jones Supernatural Detective Agency.
 “We want Drawn To Death to play like the offspring of an old school arena shooter (with updated, modern sensibilities) and a hardcore brawler/fighting game,” Jaffe said in a post on the PlayStation Blog shortly after the game was officially announced.
 “We want our signature launch mode — a 4 Player Free For All Deathmatch — to be action packed while also giving Players the need and ability to master advanced environment movement, learn and exploit enemy tells, and form clever strategies that pay off in big victories!”